miguelraz/PathToPerformance/README.md

 http://docs.juliadiffeq.org/latest/analysis/parameter_estimation.html#lm_fit-1
 but recommend you don't use it because it's a really bad method, and instead point you to more advanced methods Seeing things like that (everyone re-implementing Levenburg-Marquedt parameter estimation for each new project, instead of developing a suite of well-tested more advanced methods) pisses me off so much that I had to do it.

+98. MCMC and DiffEq
+>
+@jamesonquinn they're actually very different
+DiffEq usually isn't about data it's about models is simulating trajectories of a class of nonlinear models which just happen to describe scientific phenomena really well.
+So to a statistician, you can think of DiffEq as just an entire library of scientifically interesting nonlinear models Parameter estimation of differential equation is the question: what about the model needs to be true in order to fit data?
+One example of this in statistics (under different words) is nonlinear mixed effects models.
+But generally, it's defining some optimization problem to solve, and finding out the parameters for the model (friction coefficients, chemical reaction rates, etc.) such that the timewise trajectories you get out of the simulations match the realistic data.
+These converge when you start to talk about these methods since some of the most common methods for finding parameters are Bayesian methods and MCMC but at that point, you're almost away from diffeqs, essentially making the assumption "okay we can simulate diffeq models, and using the results of simulations vs data ..." but actually, the vast majority of DiffEq is methods for simulating the diffeqs Christopher Rackauckas @ChrisRackauckas 18:22
+And that's why I am interested in your work: I want MCMC tools to apply at the end of the stack here

 ### 03/05/2017